nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-1. For the main structure of the program, we have adapted the project structure from the Individual Project of Man JunCheng at [Link](https://github.com/spinoandraptos/ip/tree/master) </li>
+1. For the main structure of the program, we have adapted the project structure from the Individual Project of Man Juncheng at [Link](https://github.com/spinoandraptos/ip/tree/master) </li>
 2. For JUnit testing, we have adapted the testing codes from the AddressBook level-2 codes at [Link](https://github.com/se-edu/addressbook-level2)</li>
-3. For the developer's guide, we have reverenced the developer's guide from AddressBook level-3 [Link](https://se-education.org/addressbook-level3/DeveloperGuide.html)
+3. For the developer's guide, we have referenced the developer's guide from AddressBook level-3 [Link](https://se-education.org/addressbook-level3/DeveloperGuide.html)

 # Design & implementation